rfbproto/rfbproto/rfbproto.rst

 This security-type is defined only for the 3.8 protocol version as there is no possibility to know the real server version before proxy<->client handshake.

-If proxy server requires VHost information it can send the only ``Virtual Host`` security type to a client.
+If proxy server requires a ``Virtual Host`` information it can send the only ``Virtual Host`` security type to a client.
 If client doesn't support this security type then the connection will be closed.

 To identify the target domain name client sends then a message with it: